Heretic-oVirt/packages/README.md

 HVP.repo - the RPM repository definitions for use with Yum

+HVP-development.repo - the RPM development (may contain experimental/unstable packages) repository definitions for use with Yum

 hvp-release.spec - the spec file to build the hvp-release RPM package

 hvp-ansible.spec - the spec file to build the hvp-ansible RPM package